Movin' with Nancy

 Movin' with Nancy is a 1967 television special featuring Nancy Sinatra in a series of musical vignettes featuring her and other artists.
-Produced by Sinatra's production company Boots Enterprises, Inc. and sponsored by Royal Crown Cola, the show was originally broadcast on the NBC television network on December 11, 1967.
+Produced by Nancy's production company Boots Enterprises, Inc. and sponsored by Royal Crown Cola, the show was originally broadcast on the NBC television network on December 11, 1967.

 Summary

 The TV special was unlike most musical programs of its time, with the numbers lip-synced outdoors on locations instead of the usual stage-bound production filmed before a live audience.
-Sinatra sings while driving down the highway, strolling in the California countryside and aloft in a hot-air balloon.
+Nancy sings while driving down the highway, strolling in the California countryside and aloft in a hot-air balloon.
 She performs duets with guest stars whom she encounters along the way, with no introductions or interstitial dialog.
 The general effect is that of a dream-like fantasy that flows from one location to the next, with segments resembling the later format of music videos.

-The program includes a interracial kiss between Sinatra and Sammy Davis Jr. at the end of a song-and-dance number.
-Sinatra states in the commentary track on the DVD release that the seemingly spontaneous kiss was carefully planned and deliberately timed for the end of filming, when Davis had to leave for another job and could not shoot a retake.
+The program includes an interracial kiss between Nancy and Sammy Davis Jr. at the end of a song-and-dance number.
+Nancy states in the commentary track on the DVD release that the seemingly spontaneous kiss was carefully planned and deliberately timed for the end of filming, when Davis had to leave for another job and could not shoot a retake.

 Production

-Movin' with Nancy was produced and directed by Jack Haley Jr., who won his first of two Emmy Awards for directing, with Sinatra billed as executive producer and star.
+Movin' with Nancy was produced and directed by Jack Haley Jr., who won his first of two Emmy Awards for directing, with Nancy billed as executive producer and star.
 It features guest appearances by her father Frank Sinatra, Dean Martin (her "fairy goduncle" who performs a solo song and a duet with her), Lee Hazlewood (who wrote most of her hit songs), dancer David Winters (who was also nominated for a special Emmy for his choreography) and Sammy Davis Jr.

 RC Cola sponsored the show and created five lavish commercials.
-In two of them, Sinatra danced and sang the RC jingle ("It's a Mad, Mad, Mad, Mad Cola!").
+In two of them, Nancy danced and sang the RC jingle ("It's a Mad, Mad, Mad, Mad Cola!").
 Art Linkletter served as the narrator for two of the commercials that opened and closed the program.